NinjaBearStudioTech/Documentation/Writerside/topics/input/ipt_managing_input_setups.md

 > **Context Priorities**
 >
 > If you have overlapping Setups/Contexts (e.g., **Basic Locomotion** and **Mount Locomotion**), consider adjusting
-> their priorities to ensure that the more specific context (like Mount Locomotion) takes precedence and properly
+> their priorities to ensure that the more specific context (like "Mount Locomotion") takes precedence and properly
 > **consumes the input**.
 {style="note"}